coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * git diff HEAD --- differences since last commit, use this more routinely?
 Be aware that it may place the shell into a pager, type 'q' to quit.
 * git diff 68ab6e3 c6b5dcf [file]

 ## Branching and Merging
+If you are experienced with other SCMs, a simple list of commands may be enough information

 ### Branch Commands:
 * Git branch "branch name"
   Create new branch